 She is an experienced diver, and like me, she does photography.
 It counts, nothing, and it adds to the pleasure of diving, to be with someone on the same wavelength.
 It's annoying when you are flanked buddy not comfortable with the current or the big beasts, and that scares the fish too much to stir under the water ...
 In short.
 She and I are perfectly synchronous for this mythical dive.

-The first impression is breathtaking (figuratively, of course, better to continue breathing in its regulator!).
-I do not know where to turn.
-The reef is full of life.
+The first impression is breathtaking (figuratively speaking, of course, it's better to keep breathing in your regulator!).
+I don't know where to put my head.
+The reef is teeming with life.

 We start by descending in the zone of 30 meters, where reef sharks, gray and white points meet.
 The heartbeat is accelerated when the first shark's shadow comes in, which is very close to the divers, then moves away, with a soft lateral ripple of the tail.